ZYKZ007/aucupence-legacy-standard/06-defense-and-qa-library/03_Architecture_QA.md

-# Architecture Q&A – Extended Library
+# Architecture Q&A – Standard Topics

 ---

-## Core Architecture

-**Q1**: Why microservices instead of a monolith?
+**Q1.
+Why microservices instead of a modular monolith?**
-**A**: We choose modularity based on domain boundaries, delivery phasing and operational constraints.
-The proposal emphasises isolation of high-change and high-risk domains.

-**Q2**: How do you prevent service sprawl?
-**A**: We define domain ownership, ADR discipline, and a design authority cadence that controls granularity decisions.
+A1.
+We decide based on domain volatility, team topology and integration complexity.
+A modular monolith can be a valid phase-1 pattern with clear boundaries and a migration path.

-**Q3**: How do you handle versioning across services?
+**Q2.
+How do you enforce domain boundaries?**
-**A**: We use backward-compatible API versioning, consumer-driven contracts for critical interfaces, and staged deprecation policies.

----

-## Data
+A2.
+Through API contracts, ownership rules, data access constraints and architecture governance with ADR records.

-**Q4**: How do you avoid inconsistent data across services?
+**Q3.
+How do you avoid over-engineering early?**
-**A**: We define canonical sources by domain, use event-driven propagation for non-critical reads, and keep strong consistency where legally required.

-**Q5**: Do you support real-time reporting?
-**A**: We propose tiered reporting latency options and clarify whether near real-time is mandatory or “nice-to-have” for the client’s operating model.

----

-## Security Architecture
+A3.
+We tie architecture decisions to explicit NFR tiers and phased scope awards.

-**Q6**: How do you embed zero-trust in the design?
+**Q4.
+How do you reduce vendor lock-in?**
-**A**: Central identity, least privilege, network segmentation and auditable admin boundaries are included in the baseline.
+A4.
+Containers, standard data interfaces and IaC patterns enable portability.
+We also provide an exit narrative and handover artefacts.

-**Q7**: How do you manage secrets?
+**Q5.
+How do you manage multi-team dependencies?**
+A5.
+With a clear integration roadmap, contract testing and a shared event/API catalogue.

+**Q6.
+What is your approach to API versioning?**
-**A**: We reference centralized secrets management and rotation policies as part of the DevSecOps baseline.
+A6.
+We define deprecation windows, backward-compatibility rules and publish a version policy as part of the integration appendix.

----

-## Cloud Portability
+**Q7.
+How do you handle data model evolution?**
+A7.
+We maintain schema governance, backward-compatible changes and migration plans tied to release cadence.

+**Q8.
+What makes an architecture “audit-friendly”?**
+A8.
+Traceable changes, immutable audit events, environment controls and enforced access logging.

+**Q9.
+How do you validate architecture assumptions?**
+A9.
+Early spikes, performance baselines and integration proof-of-concepts during Discovery.

-**Q8**: What is your approach to avoiding vendor lock-in?
+**Q10.
+What is your stance on multi-region active-active?**
-**A**: We standardize on containers, mainstream databases and IaC patterns that can be translated across clouds with reasonable effort.
+A10.
+We treat it as a premium resilience tier justified by business criticality and cost tolerance.